-I intend to write a list of few things you can begin to practice in order to be much safer on the road and stop wondering how to be safe on an electric scooter.
+I intend to write a list of few things you can begin practicing in order to be much safer on the road and stop wondering how to be safe on an electric scooter.

-- 1Observe everything (not just road)
+- Observe everything (not just the road)

 Now, don’t get me wrong.

-Some of us have aggressive nature, some mild one.
-Either way, there are things you should apply.
-When it comes to braking, you have to be sturdy but gentle.
-Don’t just hit the brake and expect to stop immediately.
+Some of us have an aggressive nature, some of us have a mild one.
+Either way, there are things you should do.
+When it comes to braking, you have to be sturdy, but gentle.

 That won’t happen.
-Even in your car…Instead, what will happen is crash or just not stopping on time.
+Even in your car.
+Instead, what will happen is a crash or simply not stopping on time.

 If you apply every piece of advice, you will experience a huge difference.
 Try it out.

 Thirdly, a defensive ride is a golden one.

 In my opinion, being able to predict and feel someone’s mistake can be described as a superpower.
-On places where you can’t see everything (around some house corner), slow down and expect someone to appear.
+In places where you can’t see everything (around a house or a corner), slow down and expect someone to appear.

 Being able to ride in that way really made me feel special.